Certain indulges in life come with the sweetest , most satisfying tags- Gluten Free Flourless Chocolate Cake.

 - Bake for 40 minutes till the cake pulls away from the sides of the pan and the middle is set and not wobbly.

-Other Variations of this Flourless Dark Chocolate Cake
+Other Variations of this Gluten Free Flourless Chocolate Cake

 Everyone I know has a favourite chocolate combination.Whats yours?